maplibre/maplibre-style-spec/docs/types.md

-## ProjectionTransition
+## Projection

-The `projectionTransition` is used to configure which projection to use for the map.
+The `projection` is used to configure which projection to use for the map.

 There are currently two projections implemented.